 For each class, come up with a list of attributes for that object.
 Overdesign here.
-It may be true that .discardsDone() is the same as .count()==4, but it is better to describe both attributes at this point.
+It may be true (four a Score 4 game) that .pegIsFull() is the same as .pegCount()==4, but it is better to describe both attributes at this point.